storyblok/gatsby-source-storyblok/README.md

 #### Storyblok Bridge

-If you don't use `useStoryblokBridge`, you still have access to the raw `window.StoryblokBridge`:
+If you don't use `registerStoryblokBridge`, you still have access to the raw `window.StoryblokBridge`:

 ```js
 const sbBridge = new window.StoryblokBridge(options);